 We are all aware of the impact building construction and usage has on the environment.
 Pacific Environments were early to adopt environmentally sustainable processes and methodologies in the practice, and were one of the founding signatories of New Zealand Architects Declare.
 As founding signatories to Declare, we are committing to strengthening our working practices to create architecture and urbanism that has a more positive impact on the world around us.
-We have recently joined Toitu Envirocare and are working towards becoming a certified carbon neutral company by 2023.
+We have recently joined Toitu Envirocare and are working towards becoming a certified carbon net zero company by 2022.

 [ sustainable design ]